Ir directamente al contenido principal

 A trigger event is any action that suggests a lead is considering purchasing your product or service.
 Maybe you notice a lead signed up for a free trial or your company’s newsletter.
 Or, perhaps you see that a potential customer opened the last email you sent.

 What should you write in this type of follow-up email?
 Whatever the trigger event, it’s smart to reach out with a follow-up email to introduce yourself and offer something of value to the prospect as soon as possible.
-In B2B sales, this could be a case study or an invitation to a networking event, for example.
+For B2B sales, this could be a case study or an invitation to a networking event.

 Short, sweet, and straight to the point, this template is ideal for a prospect who has signed up for a free trial.
 It not only gives them more information on ways to make the most out of their trial period but also positions you as a helpful resource.